 “Rosebud.
 Rosebud,” I keep nagging him and his inexhaustible knowledge of classic film history.

 “Do you think ‘Animal House’ will someday be considered a classic?”
 I mock him.
 It’s so ridiculous an idea that we’re still laughing as we drive up the long driveway to the castle.

 The tour is boring.
 John knows more than the guide.
 We split off to wander the grounds.
 I strip off and swim in the large pool, doing laps.
 John is impressed by my athletic prowess but worries we’ll get kicked out.
-He enjoys watching me swim but is embarrassed that I was in my briefs and not real Speedos.
+He enjoys watching me swim but is embarrassed that I swim in my briefs and not real Speedos.
 Finally the guards chase us, yelling that we are arrested.
 We hop into the Roadster and leave them in a cloud of historic dust.

 He decides to drive the next leg.
 To our surprise, PCH is closed due to landslides just south of Big Sur.
 It’s the year before the first El Nino keeps PCH constantly blocked.
 We check the map and attempt to drive around the blockage on a road into the hills.
 After encountering more road closures, we finally break down and ask someone if there’s detour that isn’t blocked.
 The old man we ask, scratches his head, and finally says, “Ya can’t get there from here.”

 I burst out laughing, remembering my good ol’ boy days in Norman NC.
 The old man gets angry and stomps off.
 We decide to go back to San Luis Obispo and take the inland 101 Freeway.
 By this time, the road crews are getting off work.
 They’re driving around the barriers on PCH to get out.

 I have a brain fart.
 “Let’s go around the signs and see if we can get through.”